MIDI

 MIDI Articles

 We are growing a collection of resources for people with an interest in music technology.
-We’ll be looking at both hardware and software, the MIDI Standard itself, as well as the various pieces of equipment and items of software that use MIDI in some shape or form.
+We’ll be looking at the protocol, as well as the various pieces of equipment and items of software that use it in some shape or form.
 So, let’s get started with some articles featured below:

 Community Account